 Some people just keep on traveling.
 Others become expats in countries with a completely different culture than their native countries.
 Some decide to hang up their travel boots and settle.
 There’s not really a ‘one size fits them all’ solution.
 And when this time comes you need to follow your gut.
 All human beings possess a gut feeling.
 You just need to find yourself in the right situation to actually discover that you have it.
 And traveling gives you plenty of such situations.

 Use the lessons learned to keep growing in the right direction.
 I know that chances are, you feel like you don’t fit anywhere.
 You bounced between cultures so effortlessly that you no longer know where you belong.
 Travel is a part of your life journey.
 But it’s only a part.
 A great teacher?
 Yes.
-A solution to all of your problems?
+A solution to all of your problems, including your mental health?
 No. Your personal growth takes place within.
 And a large part of that transformation is due to traveling.